 8. The Shores of Bassenthwaite Lake

 Bassenthwaite Lake is just a short drive from Cockermouth and provides a huge amount to do around the shores.
 Wildlife-spotters will want to head to one of the two nature reserves or to the Lake District Wildlife Park.
-If you’re a fan of your history, seek out Mirehouse, or enjoy a tour and tipple at the Lakes Distillery (discounts available for guests with Sally’s Cottages).
+If you’re a fan of your history, seek out Mirehouse, or enjoy a tour and tipple at the Lakes Distillery.
 There's also the lovely little St Bega's Church or the woodland walks of Dodd Wood.

 9. Whinlatter Forest

 Whinlatter Forest is the only true mountain forest in England and offers plenty to do for the whole family.
-You can simply enjoy walks in the woods, get that adrenaline pumping on the world-famous mountain bike trails, observe rare Ospreys fishing on Bassenthwaite Lake, or climb through the canopy on a Go Ape! adventure (discounts available for guests with Sally’s Cottages).
+You can simply enjoy walks in the woods, get that adrenaline pumping on the world-famous mountain bike trails, observe rare Ospreys fishing on Bassenthwaite Lake, or climb through the canopy on a Go Ape! adventure.

 Love the forest?
 See our guide to Forest Holidays in the Lake District.